cockroachdb/docs/v21.2/configure-logs.md

 Log messages are associated with a [severity level](logging.html#logging-levels-severities) when they are generated.

 Each logging sink accepts messages from each logging channel at a minimum severity level.
-This minimum severity level can be specified per channel, or by default using the `filter` attribute.
+This minimum severity level can be specified [per sink](#common-sink-parameters) or by default using the `filter` attribute.

 Messages with severity levels below the configured threshold do not enter logging channels and are discarded.

 The [default configuration](#default-logging-configuration) uses the following severity levels for [`cockroach start`](cockroach-start.html) and [`cockroach start-single-node`](cockroach-start-single-node.html):

-- `file-defaults` and `fluent-defaults` each use `filter: INFO`.
+- `file-defaults`, `fluent-defaults`, and `http-defaults` each use `filter: INFO`.
 Since `INFO` is the lowest severity level, file and network sinks will emit all log messages.
 - `stderr` uses `filter: NONE` and does not emit log messages.
-- The `default` file sink includes a copy of the events from all the non-`DEV`, non-`OPS` channels at severity `WARNING` or higher.
+- The `default` file group uses `filter: INFO` for events from the `DEV` and `OPS` channels, and `filter: WARNING` for all others.

 {{site.data.alerts.callout_info}}
 All other `cockroach` commands use `filter: WARNING` and log to `stderr` by default, with these exceptions: